Kushal1306/Menu-Management-Backend-Guestara/README.md

 This repository contains backend code for menu management, including operations for categories, subcategories, and items.
-The routes and data models for Category, Subcategory, and Item were created.
+The routes and data models for Category, Subcategory, and Item were created and handled accordinly

 ### Tech Stack
 - **Node.js**